ntchris/voron_mod_super_diy/for_enraged_rabbit/btt_ERCF_Canbus/btt_ercf_install_notes.md

 ### ERCF connection
 Still, power off the ERCF, now power cable at all while connecting things.
-1. use some thick paper/tissue to hold the EZ driver board, straight edge facing up, a bump edge facing down to the slot ( the slot has a cut out to hold that small bump edge).
+1. use some thick paper/tissue to hold the EZ driver board, straight edge facing up, a 45Degree bump edge (with a screw) facing down to the slot ( the slot has a cut out to hold that small 45Degree bump edge).
 Push it very hard in to the EZ driver slot.
 We use paper to hold so fingers won't get hurt by the PCB/glass fiber.
 1. double check driver's voltage jumper, VIN, diag2  (or other slot's Diag pin)
 1. install two EZ driver to 2nd and 4th slot.
 (If you choose to use other slot, must change all the driver pins in the config file)
 1. connect servo connector, it's the 1st vertial socket, check the servo wire/pin definition, order is 5V/GND/Signal...basically all the connectors in BTT ERCF have the same order (except RGB, since it's not covered by this note, ignore it for now)